 Coffee |

 In addition to caffeine, coffee also contains antioxidants and other health-promoting substances.
-Moderate coffee consumption can improve cognitive performance, mood and stamina.
-However, too much coffee can lead to sleep disorders, cardiac arrhythmias and anxiety. |
+Moderate coffee consumption can improve cognitive performance, mood, and endurance.
+However, too much coffee can lead to sleep disturbances, irregular heart rhythms, and anxiety. |

 Matcha |

-Matcha is rich in antioxidants, vitamins and minerals.
-The caffeine found in matcha is released more slowly, resulting in a smoother, longer lasting energy boost.
-Matcha also contains L-theanine, which is known for its relaxing effects.
+Matcha is rich in antioxidants, vitamins, and minerals.
+The caffeine in matcha is released more slowly, resulting in a gentler, longer-lasting energy boost.
+Matcha also contains L-theanine, known for its relaxing effects.
 This can help matcha provide a balanced, calm energy without the typical side effects of coffee. |

 More about the health benefits of matcha